Searche93/Searche93/README.md

 ## Welcome! 👋

-- 🌱 I’m currently learning => Design patterns and Architectures.
+- 🌱 I’m currently learning about design patterns and architectures.
 Busy with Clean Architecture a.t.m.
 - 📫 How to reach me => Send me an email! github@searche.nl
-- ⚡ Fun fact => Love reading programming books expecialy books from "Uncle Bob"
+- ⚡ Fun fact: Love reading programming books, especially books from "Uncle Bob."

 <!--
 <br>